-Can I make a cycling injury claim in Rudry?
+Can you make a cycling injury claim in Rudry?

-There are a few things they can do to reduce the risks of injury, thereby reducing the risk of a compensation claim in Rudry.
+There are a few things they can do to reduce the risks of injury, thereby reducing the risk of an injury claim in Rudry.
 Steps they can take include:

 - Do not ride next to someone else, as this can make it difficult for a car to overtake and you might be knocked off your bike as a result;